inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 <br>

 `Step 2` **Add a Mage Service Account**<br>
-Create a new service account for mage to connect to the GCP project.<br>
+Create a new service account that mage can use to connect to the GCP project.<br>
 - On the service account page, click 'create a new service account'
 - Enter a name
 - Set the role to Basic > Owner.
 This allows the account to edit everything in GCS and BigQuery.
 You may want something more restrictive.